 The Environmental Film Festival in the Nation’s Capital (DCEFF) is the world’s premier showcase of environmental films.
 Through our annual festival, year-round programs, and online resources, we seek to advance public understanding of the environment through the power of film.
-The 26th Annual DCEFF will be held at venues throughout the Washington, D.C. area March 15-25, 2018.
-We welcome films on all topics related to the natural and built environment.
+The 32nd Annual Festival will be held March 21-30, 2024.

-Established for the 2014 Festival, this award recognizes a film that inspires advocacy in response to a compelling environmental challenge.
-The award includes a $10,000 cash prize.
-2017 Winner: Before the Flood, directed by Fisher Stevens.
+Established for the 2014 Festival, this award recognizes a feature film that inspires advocacy in response to a compelling environmental challenge.

 William W. Warner Beautiful Swimmers Award

 This award was established by the Warner/Kaempfer family for the 2015 Festival in memory of William W. Warner - author of the Pulitzer Prize-winning book, Beautiful Swimmers: Watermen, Crabs and the Chesapeake Bay.